tanvir-git/odoo-documentation/content/applications/finance/fiscal_localizations/peru.rst

 What is the IAP?
 ^^^^^^^^^^^^^^^^

-This is a signature service offered directly by Odoo, the service takes care of the next process:
+This is a signature service offered directly by CoquiAPPs, the service takes care of the next process:

 #.
 Provides the Electronic invoice Certificate, so you do not need to acquire one by yourself.
 #.
 Send the document to the OSE, in this case, Digiflow.